-If you are feeling tired and dizzy as well as short of breath, it’s a good idea to have your iron checked to make sure it’s not too low.
+If you are feeling tired and dizzy and experiencing shortness of breath, it’s a good idea to have your iron level checked to make sure it’s not too low.

-It is normal for blood levels of iron to be on the low side during pregnancy as your blood volume has increased about 50%.
+It is normal for levels of iron in the blood to be on the low side during pregnancy.
+This is because your blood volume has increased by about 50%.

-But iron deficiency anemia should be considered and treated as it has been linked to an increase risk of preterm labour and low birth weight.
+The possibility of iron deficiency anemia should be considered.
+This condition needs to be treated, as it has been linked to an increased risk of preterm labor and low birth weight.

-At 32 weeks pregnant, you may have noticed some additional vaginal discharge which is milky white in colour.
+At 32 weeks pregnant, you might have noticed some additional vaginal discharge, which is milky white in color.

-This is due to increased blood flow to the area, as well as increased hormones (oestrogen and progesterone).
+This is due to increased blood flow to the area, as well as increased hormones (estrogen and progesterone).

-You may have thrush if the discharge is accompanied by itching, which you are more susceptible to during pregnancy.
+If the discharge is accompanied by itching, you might have thrush.
+You are more susceptible to this infection during pregnancy.

-An offensive odour is usually the sign of infection and should be mentioned to your midwife or doctor.
+An offensive odor is usually a sign of thrush infection and should be mentioned to your doctor.

-Breastfeeding is a learning process for both baby and mum.
+Breastfeeding is a learning process for both mum and her newborn.

-Make sure dad-to-be reads our article Blokes, Boobs and Breastfeeding – Dads Your Support is Crucial.
+It’s very important to dedicate some time to find some great breastfeeding resources.
+And make sure dads-to-be read our article Blokes, Boobs and Breastfeeding – Dads Your Support is Crucial.

-Perhaps you’re weighing up the pros and cons of banking baby’s cord blood.
+At week 32 of pregnancy, perhaps you weigh up the pros and cons of banking a baby’s cord blood.

 If so, make sure you read about delaying cord clamping.